 The entire trip was supposed to take only 2-3 weeks but it turned into nearly a month – filled with a lot of adventure!
 During the trip someone broke into the car, my friend and I both had food poisoning and I’ve seen wildlife that I never expected to encounter.
 In Ecuador I saw poisonous snakes, hummingbirds and various butterflies and various plant species for the first time in my life.
 Peru was also an eye opener seeing the wide gap between the rich and poor.

-The Itinerary to Ecuador
+The Road Trip from Chile to Ecuador

 - Visit plantations near Arequipa and stay with one of his friends for the night in Camana

 - Drive to Nazca to visit another plantation

 - Stay in Chincha a few days to visit Fruchincha, a massive plantation

 - Go to Lima with Arturo, the director of Fruchincha and meet a friend of Pancho

 - Stay in Lima a couple of nights